JCPistell/reveal_presos/python_development_best_practics/md/slides.md

 ## Why Python?

-In short, no matter what the problem is, Python is the 2nd or 3rd best choice to tackle it.
+- In short, no matter what the problem is, Python is the 2nd or 3rd best choice to tackle it.
+- It's ubiquitous... runs on everything
+- It excels as a "glue language"

 ---